energyeconomist/LNG_Price_Dynamics/README.md

 ---

 Thank you for visiting my GitHub portfolio and exploring my research on LNG spot prices.
+You can always access my dissertation at [this](https://utd-ir.tdl.org/items/6227a028-0d71-41ee-ac7b-fb410ca9042b) link.
 If you have any questions or would like to discuss this project further, please feel free to reach out to me.